 You can use a custodial account for support, and doing so won’t necessarily create a tax problem.

-A custodial account under the Uniform Transfers to Minors Act can be used to pay expenditures for the benefit of the child.
-It’s frequently said, incorrectly, that the expenditures cannot be for something that is included in a parent’s support obligation.
-The Uniform Act plainly says exactly the opposite:
+The Uniform Transfers to Minors Act allows the custodian to use the account to pay expenditures for the benefit of the child.
+It’s frequently said that the expenditures cannot be for something that is included in a parent’s support obligation.
+Yet the Uniform Act plainly says exactly the opposite:

 A custodian may deliver or pay to the minor or expend for the minor’s benefit so much of the custodial property as the custodian considers advisable for the use and benefit of the minor, without court order and without regard to (i) the duty or ability of the custodian personally or of any other person to support the minor, or (ii) any other income or property of the minor which may be applicable or available for that purpose.